oldfatcrab/PSYCH101/README.md

 - Was language something that was learned through behaviourism?
     - Skinner argued that language was learnt through reinforcement
-    - basic idea is that children receive all kinds of reinforcement and affection from their parents when they first begin to 'babble', which carries on as the child begins to use words and sentences
+    - basic idea is that children receive all kinds of reinforcement and affection from their parents when they first begin to "babble", which carries on as the child begins to use words and sentences

 - Chomsky
-    - believed that language learning was innate, that there is an inborn ability to learn language
+    - believed that **language learning was innate, that there is an inborn ability to learn language**
     - there is a critical period early on in which everyone learns language
     - Chomsky was a linguist, not a psychologist
     - argued that Skinner was naive in thinking that parents could teach their children to talk simply through the use of reinforcement